taylorbcraft/Godwit_flyway_site_use/README.md

 ## Run the Workflow

-To reproduce the full workflow from `data/all_locations.csv`, run:
+To reproduce the full workflow, run:

 `Rscript run_workflow.R`